alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 ### Add internal administrator accounts for yourself and others

 Several later steps will require the use of a **native** administrator account with a valid mobile phone and email address.
-You must therefore create and activate a **native** administrator account for yourself.
+You must therefore create and activate a **native** administrator account for each person who will be acting as a system administrator.

 :maple_leaf: We strongly recommend that you delete the default external administrator account after creating the native account